 8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Assessment of activities done in the computer labs 25.00% 25.00% The work carried out by the student during the practices will be valued on the basis of a demonstration of the functioning of the programs and the documentation delivered in the written reports.
 Practicum and practical activities reports assessment 15.00% 15.00% Both the content of the work presented and the clarity of the written expression will be valued.
-Progress Tests 60.00% 60.00% There will be four optional progress tests.
-Each of these progress tests must be passed with a minimum of 5 out of 10.
-If in any of the four exams this requirement is not met, the student must achieve the grade corresponding to this activity by taking the final exam, which will include the contents of the subject not passed.
-Total: 100.00% 100.00%
+Mid-term tests 60.00% 60.00% То tal: 100.00% 100.00%